nfqsolutions/pylm/docs/source/pipeline.rst

     .. figure:: _images/pipeline.png
         :align: center

+	Diagram of components for a simple use of the pipeline server

 .. only:: latex

     .. figure:: _images/pipeline.pdf
         :align: center
         :scale: 60

+	Diagram of components for a simple use of the pipeline server

 You can see an example how the Pipeline server to create a pipeline started by a Server in the examples section (:ref:`pipeline-client`).
 The big picture